Wiliiam-RWL/SHEMS/part1.md

     PRIMARY KEY (zipcode, hour_of_day)
 );
 ```

-# SQL
+# 4 SQL
+*Before testing the queries, meaningful data has been inserted into the database to ensure the testing results.*

 1. List all enrolled devices with their total energy consumption in the last 24 hours, for a specific customer identified by customer ID.
-*Assume the current time is 2022-08-17 14:00:00*
+*Assume the current time is 2022-08-17 14:00:00(replaced with NOW() in real application scenarios)*

 ```sql
 SELECT